 Flour is one of those staples found in every pantry across the globe.
 It’s used in cuisine from every culture in the world as it’s the main ingredient in many kinds of pasta, bread, and other baked goods.

-Unfortunately, flour has a shorter than expected expiration date since it is greatly affected by bugs and moisture.
+Unfortunately, flour has a shorter-than-expected expiration date since it is greatly affected by bugs and moisture.

-While it is considered a non-perishable food there are several conditions that can quickly make your stock of flour go bad, this includes incorrect storage conditions, weevil infestations, molds, and even just plain going stale.
+While it is considered a non-perishable food there are several things that can quickly make your stock of flour go bad, this includes incorrect storage conditions, weevil infestations, molds, and even just plain going stale.

 This guide is meant to show you how to maximize the shelf life of your flour so that you can stock up and keep a supply in case it ever becomes difficult to come by.